houshuang/lernanta-dev-env/README.md

  * vagrant suspend to shutdown the lernanta environment
  * You can access the server from localhost:8001 from your host machine
  * You can ssh to the server by typing 'vagrant ssh' from the project directory
  * The lernanta directory is shared between the vm and the host.
-Use your favorite editor to edit the code in this directory and it will be reflected inside the vm.
+Use your favorite editor to edit the code in this directory and it will be reflected inside the vm (Django will reload files automatically).
+ * The lernanta directory is pulled from http://github.com/p2pu/lernanta.
+To update to the latest code, use git pull origin master.
  * More info here http://vagrantup.com/v1/docs/getting-started/index.html

 Tips: